 Ergonomics for managers and supervisors

 Ergonomics is the science of adapting work processes, equipment and tools so they fit you.
-Ergonomics reduces the risk of musculoskeletal injuries (MSI), including injury to muscles, bones or joints.
+Proper ergonomics can reduce risk factors associated with musculoskeletal injuries (MSI).

-Employees who work comfortably with a knowledge of ergonomic risk factors and neutral working postures are more productive, attend work more regularly and are less likely to be injured on the job.
+Employees who work comfortably with a knowledge of ergonomic risk factors are more productive, attend work more regularly and are less likely to experience risk factors associated with musculoskeletal injuries.

 Help reduce the likelihood of workers developing MSI with an effective ergonomics program: